Baní: Overview

 The city of Bani is the capital of the Peravia province; its residents also know it as the home of poets.
 The province's population is 169,865 people, with 61,864 living in the Bani metro area.
 This is a tightly knit community with families and neighborhoods dating back several centuries.

 Bani is a Taino word meaning "abundant water."
 The area was named after an important Taino leader of the Maguana people.
 He was said to be one of Caonabo's closest allies.
 But, it wasn't until 1764 when a group of neighbors concerned with their security and safety came together to purchase a property large enough to build their own village in the valley of Bani.
 Historians set the sum of this purchase as that of “300 pesos fuertes” for a property called Cerro Gordo; the principals were listed as Francisco Baez and Bartolome del Castillo.

+History

+The settlement by the colonizers in the Baní plain has its origins in the beginning of the 16th century, during the beginning of sugar production.
+In its vicinity there were several sugar mills near the Nizao and Ocoa rivers.
+One of the most important mills was founded by Alonso de Suazo, judge of the Royal Court of Santo Domingo, on the banks of the Ocoa River.

+From 1680 to 1684 families from the Canary Islands spread throughout the fields nearby Santo Domingo, especially through the territories of today's Baní.
+After a synod in 1683, a parish, dedicated to Our Lady of Regla, was erected in Baní to serve as a center of worship for the surrounding haciendas and estancias.

+According to a book written on the founding families of Baní: Pimentel, Mejia, Rivera, Herrera, Ortiz, Garcia, Ruiz, Lara, Machado, Melo, Castro, Peynado, Sanchez, Dias, Pena, Jimenez, Caraballo, Bernal, Lluberes, Soto, Carvajal, Perez, Olivas, Aybar, Fernandez, Pereyra, Rodriguez, Enriquez, Gutierrez, Rojas, Leon, Gonzalez, Araujo, Nieto, and Cabral.
+In addition to these, the Báez and the Guerrero were a strong part of the establishment of the city.

+The city of Baní was officially founded on 2 March 1764, when a sale contract for 374 Spanish dollars was signed between the parishioners of Baní and the del Castillo and Báez families, the owners of the land in which Baní was to be erected, under the auspices of the Spanish governor Don Manuel de Azlor.
+Father Manuel Franco de Medina, the parochial vicar, participated in this negotiation, representing the landowners, while General Pablo Romero represented the neighbors.